Quern-stone: Rotary quern

-Other types of quern stones
+Other types

 Other forms of quern-stone include hopper-rubbers and Pompeian mills, both used by the Romans.
 The larger rotary mills were usually worked by a donkey or horse via an extension arm of wood attached to the upper stone.

 Querns utilizing crank-and-connecting rods were used in the Western Han Dynasty.

-Laws against use
+Legislation

 There was a legal requirement in Scotland for tenants to pay for use of the baron's mill.
 Early leases of mills gave to the miller the legal right to destroy quern-stones which were being used in defiance of thirlage agreements.

 The obligations of thirlage eventually ceased to apply, but thirlage in Scotland was only formally and totally abolished on 28 November (Martinmas) 2004 by the Abolition of Feudal Tenure etc. (Scotland) Act 2000.

-Similar requirements existed and were enforced actively in England.